-Materials can vary from silicon to concrete but extrusion of polymers is most common in industry.
+Materials can vary from silicon to concrete but extrusion of polymers is most common.

-That is why this page focus on Fused Filament Fabrication (FFF) also commonly known as
+That is why this page focusses on Fused Filament Fabrication (FFF) also commonly known as

-Fused Deposition Modelling™ (FDM™) – a trademark by Stratasys Inc.
+Fused Deposition Modelling™ (FDM™) – a trademark registered by Stratasys Inc.